deathworlders/online/content/books/deathworlders/chapter-52-autoimmune.md

 “We’ll see.
 Honestly, I’m just glad to get out of the house!”

 “Fair enough.
-I’m looking forward to eating werne again, I’ll be honest.”
+I’m looking forward to eating Werne again, I’ll be honest.”

 “Mm.
 Yeah.
 Especially Werne jerky… I’ve been craving that stuff *hard.”*